warnotte/JavaToUML/README.md

 3. **mainUMLGenerator**: Call the 2 other classes to process a folder recursively containing java source code of a model according to parameters

 ## Features
 - Automatic analysis of classes and enums in a set of `.java` files.
+Using com.github.javaparser
 - Extraction of attributes, types, inheritance (`extends`), interfaces (`implements`), and associations between classes.
 - Generation of a JSON file containing structured class information.
-- Production of a UML diagram in image format (`.png`) using Graphviz.
+- Production of a UML diagram in image format (`.png`), DOT and SVG using Graphviz.

 ## Prerequisites
 - **Java 21+**